solvc4u/AI-Image-Prompt-Generator/README.md

-# AI-Image-PromptGenerator (archived)
+# AI-Image-Prompt-Generator

 **I lost the dopamine to keep this up a year ago.
 I'm able to pick it up again now, but I'm not sure it's worth doing after over a year of new tools.
 In any case, if anyone can find some benefit from this old code and prompt tags, I encourage doing so.**

 PromptGen is a flexible UI script to help create and expand on prompts for generative AI art models, such as Stable Diffusion and MidJourney.
 Get inspired, and create.
 Multi-platform, and completely independent.

 Acquire the latest version by git cloning the repository, or [download directly](https://downgit.evecalm.com/#/home?url=https://github.com/526christian/AI-Image-PromptGenerator).
-For additional info and guides, see the [wiki pages](https://github.com/526christian/AI-Image-PromptGenerator/wiki).
-Also see the [changelog](https://github.com/526christian/AI-Image-PromptGenerator/blob/main/CHANGELOG.md) to see what updates have been made to help know when to re-acquire files.
+For additional info and guides, see the [wiki pages](https://github.com/solvc4u/AI-Image-Prompt-Generator/wiki).
+Also see the [changelog](https://github.com/solvc4u/AI-Image-Prompt-Generator/blob/main/CHANGELOG.md) to see what updates have been made to help know when to re-acquire files.

 ## Features

 ### Keyword-based system with configurable templates
 ![Peek 2023-01-28 05-09](https://user-images.githubusercontent.com/122599135/215260744-5788b9fc-0265-40a4-b783-0d8cac4d7ed3.gif)

-Input bracketed [names of lists in the phrase dictionary](https://github.com/526christian/AI-Image-PromptGenerator/wiki/Phrase-keywords-and-structure) to get a random selection, and use the special keywords [listadj], [liststy], and [listqual] to get a list of random visual adjectives, styles, and image quality tokens.
+Input bracketed [names of lists in the phrase dictionary](https://github.com/solvc4u/AI-Image-Prompt-Generator/wiki/Phrase-keywords-and-structure) to get a random selection, and use the special keywords [listadj], [liststy], and [listqual] to get a list of random visual adjectives, styles, and image quality tokens.
 Fill in random phrases to add some flavor to your prompts, or come up with new ones entirely.

 Want your own keywords and lists?
-[It's super easy, barely an inconvenience.](https://github.com/526christian/AI-Image-PromptGenerator/wiki/How-to:-Add,-remove,-or-change-phrases)
+[It's super easy, barely an inconvenience.](https://github.com/solvc4u/AI-Image-Prompt-Generator/wiki/How-to:-Add,-remove,-or-change-phrases)

 Use the sliders to instantly change the amount of random phrases picked from [listadj], [liststy], and [listqual] for your needs and to adjust to how different models respond.